 Machpela: The Cave of the Patriarchs in Hebron, Palestine

-where the leaders of ancient Israel were buried.
+where some believe that the leaders of ancient Israel were buried.

 Magic, Magick: The use of blessings, spells, incantations etc. to change